 “Diabetes is responsible for over one million amputations each year.
 It is a major cause of blindness.
 It is the largest cause of kidney failure in developed countries and is responsible for huge dialysis costs.”
 Unite For Diabetes, 2006

-Supplementation with magnesium, alongside dietary changes, has shown to reduce and even eliminate some, and even all, of these symptoms, by improving insulin response, glucose tolerance and by reducing stickiness of red blood cells.
+Supplementation with magnesium, alongside dietary changes, have shown to reduce and even eliminate some, and even all, of these symptoms, by improving insulin response, glucose tolerance and by reducing stickiness of red blood cells.
 It is irreplaceable in the treatment of peripheral circulation problems associated with diabetes.

 Besides, magnesium is a mineral which takes part in a production of energy from ATP – the energy molecule in the cell, and for diabetics it means that energy can be produced from the glucose stored in the muscles and liver.
 This contributes to sugar control in diabetic patients.